-One simple trick from preventing hackers from running their file is to randomly rename it.
+One simple trick to preventing hackers from running their files is to randomly rename it.
 You can read this short guide to learn how to randomize uploaded file names in WordPress.

 If a user uploads a file that triggers an error, make sure WordPress and PHP only display a very simple error message.

 Avoid displaying sensitive information like file paths, WordPress installation details, or server configuration information.
 This information could be exploited by a hacker.

 Hackers will use many different techniques to obtain error messages from your website including uploading files that are in the wrong format, too large, or which have a very long filename.

 Adding the WordPress CAPTCHA plugin to your site prevents cybercriminals from using your forms for DoS attacks.